code-fabrik/open-knowledge/software/rails/turbo.md

 ### Broadcasts

 To broadcast changes, visitors must subscribe to a specific channel in order to get the updates.
-This allows developers to scope the updates to specific ropics or specific (authorized) users.
+This allows developers to scope the updates to specific topics or specific (authorized) users.

 To subscribe to a stream on the frontend, use the `turbo_stream_from` tag and pass an identifier.